 - Equipping the local church project grants

 The Beverly Greer Offering for State Missions helps CBFSC partner with ministries across our state.
-Our goal for 2020 is $60,000.
-The offering supports our covenant mission partners and grants offered to ministries and churches through the year.
+Our goal for 2022 is $60,000.
+The offering supports our covenant mission partners, and provides grants offered to ministries and churches through the year.

 CBF of South Carolina has ongoing long-term partnerships with six organizations (we call them Covenant Partners) in our state.
 Each receives funding to help them carry out their missions in their communities.
 Organizations that receive these grants are selected by CBFSC leadership.

 The annual grants, up to $3,000, are designed to help CBFSC connect with mission agencies around the state.
 These grants are intended to help further enhance the ministries of these agencies whose mission practice is in line with the mission commitments of CBFSC to cultivate community, bear witness to Jesus Christ, and seek transformational development.
 Grants are renewable for up to three consecutive years.
 To apply you must use this online form.